softwarewright/softwarewright.github.io/content/javascript-api-testing.md

     const { status } = response;

     if (expectedStatus !== status) {
-      const message = `
+      // Craft the the error message that you have been longing for! const message = `
       Request: ${this.method} ${this.url}
         Headers: ${JSON.stringify(this.header)}